 The House of the Triple Windows was built during the reign of Antoninus Pius (opus latericium).
 The narrow north facade is on the Cardo degli Aurighi.
 The long south-east facade is on the western stretch of the Decumanus Maximus.
 Off both streets open shops.
-The long south-west facade was a secondary road that has been called Via delle Trifore, after the triple windows in this facade, both on the ground and first floor.
+Along the long north-west facade ran a secondary road that has been called Via delle Trifore, after the triple windows in this facade, both on the ground and first floor.

 Along Via delle Trifore is a long row of back rooms, receiving light from the many windows.
 Several shops are connected with these rooms.
 In the north-east part of the building are two clusters of back rooms with connecting doors.
 Each cluster was accessible from one door on Via delle Trifore and from one shop.
 Between these clusters are two external staircases.
 The back rooms in the south-west part were also accessible from Via delle Trifore, and in this part a further external staircase is found.
 Rather curious is the facade of the back room to the south-west of room A: it protrudes from the rest of the facade, it is slightly curved, and has a wide doorway.
 Was this a main office?
 Rooms were added later to the west of these rooms (Edificio III,III,3).